XiaoruiZhu/blog/_posts/blog/2023-06-12-Summary-Measures-in-Business-Analytics.md

 A few tasks:

 1. What you should do to gain understanding of the typical spending for these categories.
-2. How to gain dispersion of the spending for these categories.
+2. How to obtain dispersion of the spending for these categories.
 3. Should the manager target the male and female customer differently.

 ## Measures of Location